upcrob/jOTP/README.md

-# jOTP
+# OWASP jOTP

 [![Build Status](https://travis-ci.org/upcrob/jOTP.png)](https://travis-ci.org/upcrob/jOTP)

-jOTP is a lightweight web application, implemented as a set of RESTful services, for generating and validating one-time passwords as a secondary factor of authentication.
+[OWASP jOTP](https://www.owasp.org/index.php/OWASP_JOTP_Project) is a lightweight web application, implemented as a set of RESTful services, for generating and validating one-time passwords as a secondary factor of authentication.
 Passwords may be received via email or text message.

 A common use case for jOTP is as follows: